Best Foster Care Resources for Maryland Kinship Caregivers: What You Actually Need

 The Restricted Caregiver Track: What It Is and Why It Matters

-Higher monthly payments.
-Following the Moore-Miller Administration's 2025 kinship reforms, kinship rates for Restricted Caregivers were increased by 33%.
+Regular-equivalent monthly payments.
+Following the Moore-Miller Administration's 2025 kinship reforms, kinship rates for Restricted Caregivers were increased by approximately 33%.
 This means your monthly payment as a licensed Restricted Caregiver is equivalent to the regular foster care maintenance rate — significantly higher than the informal kinship support often provided during the provisional period.

 Dedicated home worker.
 As a Restricted Caregiver, the LDSS assigns a dedicated home worker to your case.
 This is different from the standard licensing model where you are one of many families on a caseworker's caseload.